Constitution of InternetNZ

 11.3 In the event of an equality of votes for or against a motion or amendment at a General Meeting or a meeting of the Council of the Society, the person chairing the meeting shall exercise a casting vote.

-11.4 In all elections a preferential voting system will be used.
+11.4 In all elections a preferential and proportional voting system will be used.

 11.4.1 In the event of an equality of votes in an election for candidates for the same position, there shall be a second ballot and then if still tied the person chairing the meeting shall determine the winner by a random means.